AI in Construction in 2024 and Beyond: Use Cases and Benefits

 4. Robotics

 AI in construction goes beyond software and algorithms — some of it has a very physical presence.
 AI robotics is becoming an increasingly important and rapidly growing field of construction technology.
-AI robots that are already present on sites in 2023 include:
+AI robots that are already present on sites include:

 • 3D printers